canonical/shim-review/README.md

 ### Does your new chain of trust disallow booting old GRUB2 builds affected by the CVEs?
 If you had no previous signed shim, say so here.
 Otherwise a simple _yes_ will do.
 *******************************************************************************

-Ubuntu shim uses a self-managed CA certificate as the VENDOR_CERT.
-It remains unchanged.
+ * Pre-SBAT shims were revoked in dbx update.

-This version revokes all previously used certificates, so is a clean slate that doesn't trust any existing binary.
+ * We use a self-managed CA certificate as the VENDOR_CERT.

-Pre-SBAT shim was revoked in dbx update
+ * Vulnerable artefacts signed by the CA are revoked via VENDOR_DBX or SBAT.

 *******************************************************************************
 ### If your boot chain of trust includes a Linux kernel: